Do you follow your favorite brands on social media? I bet you follow at least five. I probably follow at least fifty.

 This type of content is amazing because you can share it on your social platforms.
-And there’s nothing that people trust more than other people’s opinion.
+And there’s nothing that people trust more than other people’s opinions.
 According to MOZ, online reviews impact 67.7% of purchasing decisions.
-If your targetaudience sees that other people are enjoying your products or services, then they’ll be more inclined to try them out as well.
+If your target audience sees that other people are enjoying your products or services, then they’ll be more inclined to try them out as well.

-Lastly, our user generated content will be with entrepreneurs running their business with the help of our tool.
+- Lastly, our user-generated content will be with entrepreneurs running their businesses with the help of our tool.

 6. Find the right tools

 Social media managers are blessed to have a lot of tools that help them in their daily tasks.
 In social media marketing, there are various tools that can be used.
 You could even split them in categories based on their purpose: